 - Calms your mind and reduces stress and anxiety

 - Strengthens and tones your reproductive system, reduces menstrual and menopause dysfunctions, improves sexual activity

-If you have any recent medical concerns, discuss with your doctor before practising this yoga pose.
+If you have any recent medical concerns, discuss with your doctor before practicing this yoga pose.
 You must make sure to keep your stomach and bowels empty or keep at least four to five hours of gap between meals and practice.

-Steps to do a perfect Peacock Pose
+Steps to do perfect Peacock Pose